Uniface (programming language): Components

-Uniface Repository
+Uniface repository

-Uniface maintains a database of its own metadata for the purposes of reuse—application models, component definitions, component layouts, procedural code, and so on.
+Uniface maintains a database of its metadata for reuse—application models, component definitions, component layouts, procedural code, and so on.
 The repository is proprietary and intended for access via the Uniface Development Environment, to ensure repository integrity.
 However, the repository structure is documented, making it possible (though not recommended) to interface directly with it for, for example, reporting.

 By using a centralized repository, application development can be shared over teams of software developers.
 Uniface can integrate with any version control system (VCS) that supports the Microsoft Common Source Code Control Interface Specification.
-The VCS functionality available within Uniface depends on the VCS used, because software vendors have interpreted and implemented the MS CSCC API differently.
+The VCS functionality available within Uniface depends on the VCS used because software vendors have interpreted and implemented the MS CSCC API differently.

-Application Deployment
+Application deployment

 Uniface applications can be deployed on platforms from mainframe through mobile, without changing the code.
-The components (and other objects such as startup shells, menus, toolbars (panels), glyphs, global and included Proc entries) are compiled into runtime objects that can be packaged into zip files and deployed onto any platform.
+The components (and other objects such as startup shells, menus, toolbars (panels), glyphs, global, and included Proc entries) are compiled into runtime objects that can be packaged into zip files and deployed onto any platform.
 The runtime objects are executed using a virtual machine and a platform-specific interpreter.
 (Java later followed Uniface in this respect).
-Components can be compiled on one machine and executed on another, providing the Uniface Virtual Machine is present.
+Components can be compiled on one machine and executed on another, provided the Uniface Virtual Machine is present.

-The Uniface Router and Uniface Server make Uniface scalable, balanceable and make is possible to run processes asynchronously.
+The Uniface Router and Uniface Server make Uniface scalable and make it possible to run processes asynchronously.

-Database Connectivity
+Database connectivity

-Uniface accesses the many databases and file systems it supports by means of database connectors (or drivers).
+Uniface accesses the many databases and file systems it supports using database connectors (or drivers).
 DBMS connectors map and convert Uniface data types to the most suitable format of the particular storage medium.
 At runtime, it is possible to pass parameters to invoke (or disable) database-specific extensions.
 Provided the database connector is licensed, it is possible to convert between different data sources.
 Uniface also provides an API, the Database Connector Interface, which can be used to create proprietary connectors for any SQL-based database.

 Licensing

-Licensing is managed through the Compuware Distributed License Manager (DLM), a server based system of distributing licenses to clients on request, precluding the need for them to be held locally.
+Licensing is managed through the Compuware Distributed License Manager (DLM), a server-based system of distributing licenses to clients on request, precluding the need for them to be held locally.